swarmstack/swarmstack/README.md

 ---

-## THIS IS A WORK-IN-PROGRESS (WIP) - Full ansible release soon
+### CURRENT STATUS OF SWARMSTACK

-While the firewall management ansible playbook and the DevOps tool Docker stack has been released, you'll need to wait a bit for the full ansible playbook release that will optionally install the cluster for you, including Docker swarm, etcd, and Portworx.
+While the firewall management ansible playbook and the DevOps tool Docker stack have been released, you'll need to wait a bit for some additional ansible playbooks that will optionally install the cluster for you, including Docker swarm, etcd, and Portworx.
 Use of these playbooks to install and maintain your clusters isn't required in order to deploy the DevOps tool stack, but makes deployment from minimal OS installations much simpler.
 The DevOps tool chain was initially based on work by [stefanprodan/swarmprom](https://github.com/stefanprodan/swarmprom).
+Manual installation of the Docker cluster and swarmstack is documented below.

 You'll need to bring your own 3+ node cluster of physical or virtual machines or ec2 instances, each running Docker configured as a swarm with 1 or more managers, plus [etcd](https://docs.portworx.com/maintain/etcd.html) and [Portworx PX-Developer](https://docs.portworx.com/developer/) or PX-Enterprise _(or change pxd in _[docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml)_ to your persistent storage layer of choice)_.
 The instuctions below were tested on EL7 (RHEL/CentOS), but can be adapted to your linux distribution of choice.
 The inital release of ansible installation playbooks will focus on EL7, but support for CoreOS and ubuntu hosts will be added over time to the same playbooks.